Treatment-resistant depression: Other medications

-Medications that have been shown to be effective in people with treatment-resistant depression include lithium, triiodothyronine, benzodiazepines, atypical antipsychotics, and stimulants.
-Adding lithium may be effective for people taking some types of antidepressants; it does not appear to be effective in patients taking SSRIs.
-Triiodothyroxine (T3) is a type of thyroid hormone and has been associated with improvement in mood and depression symptoms.
+Medications that have been shown to be effective in people with treatment-resistant depression include lithium, liothyronine, benzodiazepines, atypical antipsychotics, and stimulants.
+Adding lithium may be effective for people taking some types of antidepressants including SSRIs or SNRIs.
+Lithium augmentation therapy was associated with a 41.2% remission rate of unipolar depression compared to 14.4% with placebo.
+Liothyronine (synthetic T3) is a type of thyroid hormone and has been associated with improvement in mood and depression symptoms.
 Benzodiazepines may improve treatment-resistant depression by decreasing the adverse side effects caused by some antidepressants and therefore increasing patient compliance.

-Since the entry of olanzapine into psychopharmacology, many psychiatrists have been adding low dose olanzapine to antidepressants and other atypical antipsychotics such as aripiprazole and quetiapine.
+Atypical antipsychotics such as aripiprazole, quetiapine or olanzapine can be added to anti-depressants as part of augmentation of treatment.
 Eli Lilly, the company that sells both olanzapine and fluoxetine individually, has also released a combination formulation which contains olanzapine and fluoxetine in a single capsule.
-Some low to moderate quality evidence points to success in the short term (8–12 weeks) using mianserin (or antipsychotics cariprazine, olanzapine, quetiapine or ziprasidone) to augment antidepressant medications.
+Some low to moderate quality evidence (7 studies meeting Cochrane 2019 inclusion criteria) point to success in the short term (8–12 weeks) using antipsychotics cariprazine, olanzapine, quetiapine or ziprasidone to augment antidepressant medications.
+These have shown promise in treating refractory depression but come with more serious side effects.
+Among studies studies meeting the Cochrane 2019 inclusion criteria, two report that quetiapine augmentation does not improve overall quality of life.

-These have shown promise in treating refractory depression but come with serious side effects.
-Stimulants such as amphetamines and methylphenidate have also been tested with positive results but have potential for abuse.
-However, stimulants have been shown to be effective for the unyielding depressed combined lacking addictive personality traits or heart problems.

-Ketamine has been tested as a rapid-acting antidepressant for treatment-resistant depression in bipolar disorder, and major depressive disorder.
-Spravato, a nasal spray form of esketamine, was approved by the FDA in 2019 for use in treatment-resistant depression when combined with an oral antidepressant.